MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 To rename or delete a UI element, right-click on the respective item and select the appropriate function.

 To find where a specific UI element is being used in the flow, right-click on it and select **Find usages**.
 The results will display all the actions that use this UI element.
 Double-click on a result to highlight the action on the workspace.
-Additionally, the UI elements for web pages consists of HTML elements that can be easily identified.

 ![Screenshot of the UI elements pane.](./media/ui-elements/ui-elements-pane.png)